AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Enable the endpoint**

-After you create a new endpoint, you must enable it.
+After you create an endpoint, you must enable it.
 When a Remoting endpoint is enabled, it enables a Flex client to invoke the service.

 **See also**